mbevand/ledthemfight/README.md

 # Architecture

 The main process [ledthemfight.py](ledthemfight.py) runs the web server.
-All of the web server code is in this file.
-I wanted to keep LED Them Fight simple (KISS) so I use Python's built-in `http.server`.
-Before the web server runs the code forks 2 sub-processes:
+All of the web server support code is in this file.
+I want to keep LED Them Fight simple (KISS) so I use Python's built-in `http.server`.
+When starting up, the code also forks 2 sub-processes:

 1. `led_driver`: the entry point is `drive_led_forever()` in [worker_led.py](worker_led.py).
   This process imports the `rpi_ws281x` module and drives the LED string.